katia-energizer/tutorial_regular_expressions_search/tutorial.md

 3. Add an extra backslash before each `\b` part of the regular expression.

-   `\b` is a metacharacter with a special meaning: it matches a number boundary.
+   `\b` is a metacharacter with a special meaning.
+This metacharacter matches a number boundary.
 You must use `\` as an escape character before metacharacters.
 Otherwise, the compiler will        ignore special meanings of metacharacters.

    ```kotlin
    val pattern = "\\b[1-9][0-9]{2}\\b"